debbie-a/defence-ministry-db-project/README.md

 Project to implement one of the DB types.

-This is a Non-Relational DB.
+This is an implemention of the Non-Relational Document DB.
+Implemented with Json files.

 Provides table creation, insert, update and delete.
 Supports queries etc.